The Thomas Pages homepage

 •

-Another and important aspect of the literary perspective is the use of symbol.
-Under this I will include personification also, such as foolishness and wisdom represented as women in Proverbs.
-Failure to understand this led to some finding Jesus as only intermediate Creator and as the first act of the Father, in the phrase -
+An important aspect of this literary perspective is also the use of symbol.
+Under this I will include personification also, such as Foolishness and Wisdom represented as women in Proverbs.
+Failure to understand this led to some finding Jesus as only intermediate Creator and as the first act of the Father, in the phrase –

 "The Lord brought me forth as the first of His works, before His deeds of old;